ddalthorp/GenEst/README.md

 help(pkm)
 ```
 ## Further Reading
-For further reading about the models that GenEst is based on and about how to use the software, download the guides available in the "user" folder.
+For further reading about the models that GenEst is based on and about how to use the software, download the guides available in the release "assets".